-What are BB creams?
+What Are BB Creams?

-There are CC Creams too!
+There Are CC Creams Too!

 CC Creams, or Color Control Creams, are often described as BB Creams on steroids.
 Developed in Korea, CC Creams are improved BB Creams, and contain more anti-aging ingredients, a higher SPF and provide more coverage, yet their texture is lighter, which allows them to go on smoother and look more natural.
 They usually have brightening properties as well.
 However, at the moment, they’re not easily available out of Asia.

-That depends on what your needs are.
+It depends on what your needs are.
 If you just need a product that will keep your skin soft and hydrated while providing the sheerest coverage to even out the skintone, a tinted moisturizer will do.
 If instead, you need more coverage and would like a product that offers anti-aging benefits too, opt for a BB Cream.
 CC Creams are slightly better than BB Creams as their texture is lighter and less oily, and they contain even more anti-aging ingredients, but they’re not as easily available outside Asia.